ivanteoh/nikola-carpet-mako/README.md

 # Carpet

+***This repo is no longer maintained as the code is moved to https://github.com/getnikola/nikola-themes/tree/master/v7/carpet***

 Nikola theme based from [Bulma](http://bulma.io/).
 [Nikola](https://getnikola.com/)
 is a static site and blog generator.
 Template is using [Mako](http://www.makotemplates.org/) syntax and